regionostergotland/CKM-mirror-via-modellbibliotek/README.md

 ## Exertion
 Degree of exertion.
 There is a cycle machine that the patient can lie in during the examination.

 **openEHR**: Since this describes a condition of the patient, it should be expressed under `State` in the observation archetype.
-There is an archetype, `CLUSTER.level_of_exertion.v0`, that could be used.
+There is an archetype, `CLUSTER.level_of_exertion.v0`, that could be used but there is no slot for it at the moment.

 ## Calculation
 There are different ways of calculating values, including: